atomicbanana777/Study_AES_Encryption/README.md

 ## To package
+  run `./mvnw package`

-  you may run `chmod 755 mvnw` in order to execute Maven wrapper `./mvnw` run `./mvnw package`
+  Note: you may need to run `chmod 755 mvnw` in order to execute above command

 ## To execute
   run `java -jar target/studyencrypt-1.0-SNAPSHOT.jar`